Expergefactor/Update-Ubuntu-System/README.md

   Automatic elevation to sudo if not run as sudo in first instance.

-  Individual tasks are represented with a progress bar whcih counts completed tasks per function.
-When the function is complete, progress bar displays 100%.
+  Progress of tasks is printed to Terminal with information such as volume of data processed, time elapsed & confirmation that the task completed (or not).

 ### REQUIREMENTS
-  Required for display of progress bars.
+  Required for display of dynamic information on task progress...

     $ pip install tqdm